Snawoot/djinni-profile-updater/README.md

 djinni-profile-updater login
 ```

 Browser window will pop up, prompting user to login.
+After login, please respond to survey pop-up, if any will emerge.
+Otherwise it may disrupt automation.
 Once login will be acknowledged by application, browser window will be closed.

 ## Update all resumes